Self-Adversarial Disentangling for Specific Domain Adaptation: Related Work

-\textbf{Unsupervised Domain Adaptation.} UDA aims to generalize the model learned from the labeled source domain to another unlabeled target domain.
-In the field of UDA, a group of approaches has shown promising results in object detection~\cite{DA-Faster-RCNN,SWDA,MAF,SCDA,GPA,HTCN,ICR-CCR,SCL,hsu2020every,ATF,sindagi2019prior,zhao2020collaborative,ART-PCA,PIT} and semantic segmentation~\cite{ASA,CLANv2,CyCADA, AdaptSegNet,BDL,LTIR,CLAN,SIM, DISE,FDA,STAR,PCEDA,IntraDA,APODA,FADA,DADA,choi2019self,SIBAN,CRST,CBST,Conservative_loss,AdaptPatch,guo2021label,zhou2021context,zhou2020uncertainty}.
-The current mainstream approaches of these two tasks include adversarial learning~\cite{MAF,SWDA, SCDA, AdaptSegNet,CLAN,ADVENT}, self-training~\cite{CBST, CRST,feng2020semi, feng2020dmt} and self-ensembling~\cite{french2018self,choi2019self,medical_self_emsembling,zhou2020uncertainty,olsson2021classmix,tranheden2020dacs,PixMatch,SAC,SEANet}.
-Despite the gratifying progress, little attention has been paid to perform domain adaptation in a specifically demanded dimension by introducing any explicit prior knowledge about the domain shifts except ~\cite{sindagi2019prior}.
-Prior DA~\cite{sindagi2019prior} is the only work that builds on a similar motivation with us by using the weather-specific prior knowledge obtained from the image formation.
-However, it designed a prior-adversarial loss and acts in a completely different manner from ours.
-Prior DA~\cite{sindagi2019prior} only explored the weather prior on the cross-fog and cross-rain scenarios.
-We follow the same setting as \cite{sindagi2019prior} by knowing the domain dimension in advance, which is fully fair in experimental comparison.
+Despite the gratifying progress, little attention has been paid to perform domain adaptation in a specifically demanded dimension by introducing any explicit prior knowledge about the domain shifts except ~\cite{sindagi2019prior,PIT}.
+Prior DA~\cite{sindagi2019prior} is the one of the few works that builds on a similar motivation with us by using the weather-specific prior knowledge obtained from the image formation.
+However, Prior DA~\cite{sindagi2019prior} only explored the weather prior on the cross-fog and cross-rain scenarios, and it designed a prior-adversarial loss, which acts in a completely different manner from ours.
+Similarly, Gu \emph{et al.}~\cite{PIT} observed that the Field of View (FoV) gap induces noticeable instance appearance differences between the source and target domains, and presented a Position-Invariant Transform (PIT) to straightforwardly narrow the FoV gap by exploring the prior knowledge about FoV.
+Nevertheless, these approaches neglected the intra-domain gaps, which commonly exist among the domains in the same dimension but with different domainness.
+Also, \cite{PIT} needs to pre-know the specific FoV value of both the source and the target domain.
+In contrast, we study SDA in this paper, which does not require any human annotation about the domainness, and is no longer limited to weather or FoV dimension only.
+We deduce that Specific Domain Adaptation (SDA) is a more realistic and practical setting for domain adaptation, which is attracting increasing attention.
+Following \cite{sindagi2019prior,PIT}, we know the domain dimension in advance, and conduct the SDA on the cross-fog, cross-rain, cross-FoV scenarios, which is fully fair in experimental comparisons.
+Table \ref{table-setting} lists the differences from related settings.